What is Domain Authentication

 1. Click on Add Domain.

-2. Enter an example email address from the whitelabel domain that you want to add.
+2. Enter an example email address from the whitelabel domain that you want to add, and select an encryption level.
+1024-bit is the default and recommended unless your IT team requires otherwise.

 Then a "Successfully created sending domain" after you hit Save.
 But you're not quite done!
 Above where you added the domain, you should now see that your domain needs verification: